Use Cases

 The Launch That Missed the Market

 Product shipped but pipeline didn't move.
-ICP wasn't aligned with who sales was actually closing.
+ICP wasn't aligned with who sales was closing.
 A launch without signal alignment is just an announcement.

 The Air Cover That Lands Nowhere